Ofcom

 The UK’s telecoms and digital regulator

 Quick answer.
 Ofcom is the UK regulator for telecoms, broadcasting, spectrum, postal services and online safety.
 Its powers are wide and discretionary.
 Day-to-day enforcement runs through several distinct divisions (Consumer Group, Networks and Communications Group, Spectrum Management Group, Online Safety) each with its own institutional culture and resourcing.
-How Ofcom prioritises in practice often diverges from its published policy.
-Effective engagement requires understanding the regulator’s internal mechanics, not just reading its guidance documents.
+In my view, how Ofcom prioritises in practice often diverges from its published policy.
+Effective engagement requires an understanding of how Ofcom reaches decisions as well as of what its guidance says.

 Trigger situation